mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ## 3. Request Participation

-Benchmarks are run by Data Owners, which will get notified when a new model is added to a benchmark.
-Therefore, they can run the model and submit a new result to the benchmark.
+Benchmark workflows are run by Data Owners, who will get notified when a new model is added to a benchmark.
 You must request the association for your model to be part of the benchmark.

 To initiate an association request, you need to collect the following information: